gelic-idealab/design-critique/README-UPLOAD.md

 # Fashion Critique Upload Instructions

 ## Table of Contents

-Instructions Before Critique
+1. Log into Komodo
 1. Convert a mood board image to a 3D model (GLBs)

-Instructions During Critique

-1. Log into Komodo
-1. Upload the mood board model to Komodo
+3. Upload the mood board model to Komodo
-3. Upload the garment model to Komodo
+4. Upload the garment model to Komodo

-# Instructions Before Critique
+## Log into Komodo and open the Assets page

+1. Log into [https://komodo-dev.library.illinois.edu](https://komodo-dev.library.illinois.edu) on a computer [1].
+2. Choose `Assets` in the left sidebar.
+3. Leave this page open.

 ## Convert a mood board image to a 3D model